hmrc/identity-verification-questions/README.md

 This service extracts, refactors and replaces the question handling behaviour that is currently part of the https://github.com/hmrc/identity-verification making it available to other services.
 This will promote re-use of IV behaviour across the platform and provide consistent verification standards.

-Currently, this service only provides questions from the P60 and self assessment (SA) evidence sources.
+Currently, this service only provides questions from the VAT, P60 and self assessment (SA) evidence sources.
 Other sources are currently being moved from identity-verification backend to here.

 ## Evidence Sources

+* VAT - requires VAT; uses DES API (#1351) to query data for the **totalValueSalesExVAT** and  **totalValuePurchasesExVAT**

 * P60 - requires NINO; uses RTI DES API (#1001) to query data for the **current tax year**